 - Wash and dry the lemons or limes and cut off each end to remove the thickened rind.
 Then cut into 8 equal pieces, removing the center white pith, and deseed.
 Mix the lemon pieces, lemon juice, and salt together and place in the jar.
 Let sit for 30 minutes.

-- While the lemons are pondering their fate, measure out all the seeds you are using.
+- While the lemons are pondering their fate, measure out all the seeds you are using, and the carom (ajwain) seeds.
+(Do not toast the asafetida, Kashmiri chili, or nigella seeds.)
 In a small pan, add 1 tablespoon of oil and heat over medium-high heat.
 Add the seeds and just bring to a sizzle; about 1 minute.
-Cool and mix in the chili powder or flakes.
+Cool and mix in the nigella seeds, if using, chili powder or flakes, asafetida (hing), and sugar.

 - Before serving, bring the pickle to room temperature before serving; about 10 minutes.
 Be sure to use a clean dry spoon to scoop out the pickle.